G7 officials worried about U.S. policies' impact on global growth

 BARI, Italy (Reuters) - G7 finance officials have raised concerns about risks to global growth from the Trump administration's policy proposals including tax reform, a senior U.S. Treasury official said on Friday.

-Finance ministers from the Group of Seven (G7) - the United States, Canada, Japan, France, Germany, Italy and Britain - are holding two days of talks on the global economy, taxation and terrorist financing in the southern Italian city of Bari.
+Finance ministers from the United States, Canada, Japan, France, Germany, Italy and Britain, the Group of Seven (G7), are holding two days of talks on the global economy, taxation and terrorist financing in the southern Italian city of Bari.

 Speaking to reporters on the sidelines of the meeting, the official said the tax plan and U.S. trade policies were part of discussions about risks to the global economy.